Last updated: 16 October 2025

 Contents

-With the “Bilateral III” treaty package, relations between Switzerland and the EU are to be stabilized and further developed.
-It encompasses the updating of existing agreements (e.g., free movement of persons, aviation, MRA) as well as new agreements on electricity, food safety, and health.
-At the same time, it also implements the clarification of the institutional framework demanded by the EU.
-A package approach was chosen for this purpose.
-Instead of regulating institutional questions comprehensively in a horizontally designed agreement, institutional questions are to be solved individually in each agreement on a sector-specific basis.
+The “Bilateral Agreements III” package includes the updating of existing agreements (e.g. Free Movement of Persons, Air Transport, MRA) as well as new agreements on electricity, food safety, and health.
+At the same time, the new agreements also address the institutional framework demanded by the EU.
+A package approach has been chosen: instead of regulating the institutional questions comprehensively in a single horizontal agreement, these are to be resolved individually – i.e. on a sector-specific basis – in each agreement.

 State

-On June 13, 2025, the Federal Council released the negotiated treaty package for consultation.
-According to its own assessment, the package fulfills the objectives of the negotiation mandate.
-It includes an institutional regulation for existing and future internal market agreements, new agreements in the areas of electricity, food safety, and health, as well as participation in EU education and innovation programs.
-This represents a central milestone in relations with the EU.
+On 13 June 2025, the Federal Council opened the consultation on the negotiated package.
+According to the Federal Council’s assessment, the package meets the objectives of the negotiation mandate.
+It includes an institutional framework for existing and future internal market agreements, new agreements in the areas of electricity, food safety, and health, as well as participation in EU education and innovation programmes.
+This marks an important milestone in Switzerland’s relations with the EU.

 Outlook

-The Federal Council wants to complete the consultation by the end of 2025 and present the message to Parliament in early 2026.
+The consultation runs until 31 October 2025.
+The Federal Council intends to complete it by the end of 2025 and to submit the dispatch to Parliament at the beginning of 2026

 Position

-SwissHoldings welcomes the Federal Council’s efforts to further establish existing relations on a solid and permanent foundation based on a new treaty package with the EU (“Bilateral III”).
-Stable, reliable, and non-discriminatory relations with the EU as the most important trading partner of the Swiss economy are of central importance.
-The bilateral agreements are a proven instrument for securing market access and strengthening Switzerland’s international competitiveness.
-However, the new package also entails significant institutional changes — particularly regarding the dynamic adoption of EU law and the involvement of the ECJ in the dispute settlement mechanism.
-While these offer companies legal stability and more predictability, they simultaneously raise integration policy and economic questions.
-Therefore, it must be examined what scope Switzerland retains in future regulations and to what extent its economic policy sovereignty is preserved.
+SwissHoldings welcomes the Federal Council’s efforts to place relations with the EU on a stable and long-term footing through a new package of agreements (“Bilateral III”).
+Stable, reliable, and non-discriminatory relations with the EU – Switzerland’s most important trading partner – are of central importance.
+The bilateral agreements are a proven instrument for safeguarding market access and strengthening Switzerland’s international competitiveness.
+However, the new package also entails significant institutional changes – in particular regarding the dynamic adoption of EU law and the involvement of the CJEU in dispute settlement.
+These offer companies greater legal certainty and predictability but simultaneously raise integration and economic policy questions.
+It must therefore be carefully examined how much regulatory autonomy Switzerland will retain and to what extent its economic policy sovereignty will be preserved.
 The goal must be non-discriminatory market access and a reliable legal framework for internationally active companies.
-SwissHoldings will actively participate in the consultation to ensure that the package strengthens the competitiveness of the location and contributes to economic prosperity.
-At the same time, integration policy aspects such as dynamic law adoption and the role of the ECJ must be carefully examined for their effects on economic policy capacity to act.
+SwissHoldings will participate actively in the consultation to ensure that the package strengthens Switzerland’s competitiveness and contributes to prosperity, while the integration aspects such as dynamic law adoption and the role of the CJEU are carefully assessed for their impact on Switzerland’s economic policy flexibility.

 Comments are closed.